 Further we must remember that government studies have proven that the entire cost of malpractice verdicts, settlements, and total litigation costs, represent a mere one-half of one percent (0.5%) of the total cost of malpractice insurance.
 Whereas the “administrative costs” racked up by insurance companies represent twenty-one percent (21%) of the total insurance premiums they collect.
 Clearly there must be increased Patient Safety at these institutions, but the changes must also include reform of the astronomical salaries and perquisites that are being plundered by the insurance companies, their executives, and their CEOs.

 If you or a loved one has been a patient at a New York hospital and has received unsafe or substandard medical care, be sure to contact us.
 It may be the only way you and your family can obtain justice from a hospital that has been careless about Patient Safety.
-No hospital should be allowed to get as bad as Brookdale has become, and these lawsuits are often the only way to force hospitals to clean up their patient safety standards.
+No hospital should be allowed to be as bad as Brookdale has become, and civil medical malpractice lawsuits are often the only way to force hospitals to increase patient safety.

 See Our Related Blog Posts: